AIOpsArena/dataset/README.md

-# MicroServo Datasets
+# AIOpsArena Datasets

-MicroServo Datasets, are overall datasets for analyzing operation problems such as anomaly detection, failure classification, root cause analysis, etc.
+AIOpsArena Datasets, are overall datasets for analyzing operation problems such as anomaly detection, failure classification, root cause analysis, etc.

 The "complex" folder contains datasets for a variety of operation scenarios.

 The "single" folder contains datasets for a single type of operation scenario.

 ## Quick Start
-The MicroServo datasets consists of three days of data collected from the MicroServo platform.
+The AIOpsArena datasets consists of three days of data collected from the AIOpsArena platform.
 The fault scenarios include Pod failure, CPU and Memory stress, and faults related to network and HTTP types.
 It also provides the ground truth of fault injection.

 ### Metric
-MicroServo includes 15 container-level metrics and 10 service-level metrics, each stored in separate CSV files.
+AIOpsArena includes 15 container-level metrics and 10 service-level metrics, each stored in separate CSV files.
 The format for these files is as follows: (timestamp, cmdb_id, kpi_name, value), where each line represents a value sampled from all instances of a service.
 The sampling frequency is set at 60 second.

 | timestamp   | cmdb_id   | kpi_name   | value   |
 | ----------- | -------   | -------   | -------   |